sasadangelo/code4projects/_posts/2023-02-13-getting-started-with-css.md

 Typography in CSS refers to the control of the font, size, and spacing of text on a web page.
 Here are some key concepts in typography:

 * **font-family**: This property is used to specify the font for an element.
 The value can be a specific font name, such as "Arial" or "Times New Roman", or a generic font family, such as "serif" or "sans-serif".
-It's also possible to specify a list of fonts, in case the first one is not available in the client device, the next one will be used.
+It's also possible to specify a list of fonts, in case the first one is not available on the client device, the next one will be used.

 * **font-size**: This property is used to specify the size of the text.
 The value can be specified in different units, such as pixels (px), points (pt), or ems (em).